josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

     ![On the Report Design Surface, under the map of the United States with dots, a stacked bar chart displays.](media/pbi-desktop-stacked-vis.png 'Report Design Surface')

-1. Unselect the Stacked Column Chart visual by clicking on the white space next to the map on the design surface.
+1. Unselect the Stacked Column Chart visual by selecting on the white space next to the map on the design surface

-1. From the Visualizations area, select the Treemap icon to add this visualization to the report.
+1. From the Visualizations area, select the Treemap icon to add this visualization to the report

     ![On the Visualizations palette, the Treemap icon is selected.](media/image193.png 'Visualizations palette')

-1. With the Treemap visualization selected, drag the **OriginAirportCode** field into the **Group** field under Visualizations.
+1. With the Treemap visualization selected, drag the **OriginAirportCode** field into the **Group** field under Visualizations

-1. Next, drag the **NumDelays** field over, and drop it into the **Values** field.
+1. Next, drag the **NumDelays** field over, and drop it into the **Values** field

     ![In the Fields column, the check boxes for NumDelays and OriginAirportcode are selected.
 An arrow points from NumDelays in the Fields column, to NumDelays in the Visualization's Values field.
 A second arrow points from OriginAirportcode in the Fields column, to OriginAirportcode in the Visualization's Group field.](media/pbi-desktop-config-treemap-vis.png 'Visualizations and Fields columns')

-1. Grab the corner of the Treemap visual on the report design surface, and expand it to fill the area between the map and the right edge of the design surface.
+1. Grab the corner of the Treemap visual on the report design surface, and expand it to fill the area between the map and the side edge of the design surface.
 The report should now look similar to the following.

     ![The Report design surface now displays the map of the United States with dots, a stacked bar chart, and a Treeview.](media/pbi-desktop-full-report.png 'Report design surface')

-1. You can cross filter any of the visualizations on the report by clicking on one of the other visuals within the report, as shown below.
-(This may take a few seconds to change, as the data is loaded.)
+1. You can cross filter any of the visualizations on the report by selecting one of the other visuals within the report, as shown below (This may take a few seconds to change, as the data is loaded)

     ![The map on the Report design surface is now zoomed in on the northeast section of the United States, and the only dot on the map is on Chicago.
 In the Treeview, all cities except ORD are grayed out.
 In the stacked bar graph, each bar is now divided into a darker and a lighter color, with the darker color representing the airport.](media/pbi-desktop-full-report-filter.png 'Report design surface')

-1. You can save the report, by clicking Save from the File menu, and entering a name and location for the file.
+1. You can save the report, by choosing Save from the File menu, and entering a name and location for the file

     ![The Power BI Save as window displays.](media/image197.png 'Power BI Save as window')